top of page

 • 9.52mm, 11.52mm and 13.52mm thick with SGP interlayer

-• Low Iron available
+• Low Iron (super clear)

-• Tinted options available
+• Tinted options

 Annealed (Float) Glass: Ordinary glass that has not been heat strengthened or tempered.
 It is the most basic glass type that is the first result of the glass manufacturing process.